 The building safety reforms are designed to help ensure that your home is safe and that you feel safe.
 The reforms will apply to high-rise buildings in England.
 They'll help to protect you from fire and structural problems in your home.

-- damage any of the fire safety measures (these include smoke detectors, fire alarms, fire doors and fire extinguishers)
+- damage or remove any of your building’s fire safety measures, such as smoke detectors, fire alarms, fire doors, and fire extinguishers

 Your accountable person will also need to keep you informed about your building.
 In some situations, they'll need to ask for your views.

 Our residents research group is a large group of volunteers living in high-rise residential buildings.
 Its purpose is to gather information on specific topics, using methods such as short questionnaires.
 The aim of including a large number of members is to capture views from an inclusive and representative mix of residents.

 We’ll soon be looking for volunteers to join our new Residents' Panel.